okteto/blog-proposals/working-with-multiple-clusters.md

 ## Working with Multiple Namespaces

 At this point, you're able to connect and work with multiple Kubernetes clusters from your workstation.
 But remember that a context is also referring to a namespace in Kubernetes.
-That namespace will be the default one when you don't specify a namespace in a kubectl command.
+That namespace will be `default`  when you don't specify a namespace in a kubectl command.
 For instance, your `docker-desktop` context has the `default` namespace configured.
 Then, every time you run `kubectl get pods`, it will return the list of pods from the `default` namespace.

 However, there are going to be times where you also need to work with different namespaces.
 Perhaps you're in charge of two applications, and each application uses a namespace to deploy the Kubernetes objects it needs.
 Every time you run a kubectl command, you'd have to specify the name of the namespace you want to use, like this: